Karen-Rdz/capstone-project/README.md

 - [x] User can know the recommended number of stops depending on fuel consumption
 - [x] User can send the trip via email
 - [x] User can visualize the map with the stops added
+- [x] User can visualize a progress bar

 ### TODO